Dre Campbell Farm

 Dill is among the herbs that repel bugs.

 It is very successful against garden pests such as aphids, spider mites, cabbage loopers, tomato hornworms, and squash bugs.
-Therefore, plant it in your vegetable garden as a companion to other crops.
+Therefore, plant it in your vegetable garden as a companion crop.

 Order the seeds online.